View Requirements

 Proof of Legal US Residency – If Required

-• If you are an international applicant or any other applicant who is not U.S. citizen and is living in the U.S., you should be prepared to provide proof of legal U.S. residency at the time of interview.
+• International applicants, or any other applicants who are not U.S. citizens and who are living in the U.S., must provide proof of legal U.S. residency prior to matriculation.

-Test of English as a Foreign Language (TOFEL) – If Required
+Test of English as a Foreign Language (TOEFL) – If Required

 • The TOEFL is required for all applicants submitting coursework from foreign schools

-• A minimum score of 213 for the Computer-Based test or 79 for the Internet-Based test must be submitted at the time of application
+• A minimum score of 79 for the Internet-Based test must be submitted at the time of application.

 • Exceptions: